asdfgadsfff/Cantleaver-Monitor-Arm-Mount-for-Dorm-Desk/README.md

 My favorite aspect of the project is the two bolts that thread into the cantileaver arms.
 I have always wanted to use a screw tap, but had never had a good reason.
 After 3D printing an allignment jig I perfectly tapped both holes.
 It was a a very gratifying experince that stressed patience and following a set of instructions.
 The tapped threads combined with the countersining needed for the screw heads to not protrude into the wood makes that specific area of the project my favorite.

 ## Sources
 The part files for all of the hardware as well as the monitor arm were downloaded from Grabcad.
+I modified some the dimensions for my needs.